-The carrying amount of the fixed deposit of the Group has been pledged to a licensed bank as securities for credit facilities granted to the Group as disclosed in Note 20 to the financial statements.
+The carrying amount of the fixed deposit of the Group has been pledged to a licensed bank as securities for credit facilities granted to the Group as disclosed in Note 21 to the financial statements.

-The fixed deposits with licensed bank of the Group have maturity periods of 12 months (2020 - 12 months).
-The interest rate of fixed deposits with licensed bank during the financial year is 2.15% (2020 - 1.85%) per annum.
+The fixed deposits with licensed bank of the Group have maturity period of 12 months (2021 - 12 months).
+The interest rate of fixed deposits with licensed bank during the financial year is 2.15% (2021 - 2.15%) per annum.